How do I set a field as a primary key to avoid duplication?

 return event

-Here, the fields journey_id and key are set as the primary key.
-Replace these with the fields you need.
+Here, the fields name and continent are set as the primary key for the country Event Type.

 Deploy the Transformation